-The following agreements and commitments previously approved by the General Shareholders' Meeting pursuant to Article L. 225-38 of the French Commercial Code continued during fiscal year 2022:
+The following agreements and commitments previously approved by the General Shareholders' Meeting pursuant to Article L. 225-38 of the French Commercial Code continued during fiscal year 2023:

-- mobility agreement for the employees of the signatory companies and settling between them issues relating in particular to seniority and the management of a possible termination of the employment contract concluded between Institut Mérieux, bioMérieux SA, Mérieux NutriSciences Corporation, Transgene, ABL, Inc., Mérieux Développement, SGH SAS and Théra Conseil (entities controlled by Institut Mérieux).
-This agreement enables Transgene to offer development prospects to its employees beyond its own scope, and to establish fair rules for internal mobility in advance; - sublease agreement with ABL Europe entered into on February 1, 2016, for part of the quality control laboratory located at the Company's registered office.
-This
+- mobility agreement for the employees of the signatory companies and settling between them issues relating in particular to seniority and the management of a possible termination of the employment contract concluded between Institut Mérieux, bioMérieux SA, Mérieux NutriSciences Corporation, Transgene, ABL Inc., Mérieux Développement, SGH SAS and Théra Conseil (entities controlled by Institut Mérieux).
+This agreement enables Transgene to offer development prospects to its employees beyond its own scope, and to establish fair rules for internal mobility in advance; - agreement with ABL Europe S.A.S. (wholly-owned subsidiary of TSGH S.A.S. until January 29, 2024, TSGH being wholly-owned by Institut Mérieux); - sublease agreement entered into on February 1, 2016, for part of the quality control laboratory located at the Company's registered office.
+This agreement enabled Transgene to sell part of its business under attractive conditions; - employee reclassification agreement entitled Social Agreement signed on September 10, 2015.
+This agreement enabled Transgene to transfer its industrial activities to ABL;